Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 FAQs

-Can I claim QBI if I have a single rental property?
+Can I claim QBI on rental income if I have a single rental property?

 What if I manage my property myself?

-Self-management actually helps your case for the QBI deduction because your hours count toward the 250-hour safe harbor requirement.
-Activities like tenant screening, collecting rent, and maintenance are all eligible services that demonstrate your rental is an active business rather than a passive investment.
+Self-management actually supports your case for the QBI deduction because your hours count toward the 250-hour safe harbor.
+Activities such as tenant screening, collecting rent, and maintenance are eligible services that show your rental is an active business.

 Do passive rental losses affect QBI?

-Yes, if your rental activity generates a loss, that loss is carried forward and must be used to reduce your QBI from that same trade or business in future years.
+Yes, if your rental activity generates a loss, that loss is carried forward and reduces your QBI from that same trade or business in the future.
 You cannot claim a QBI deduction on a business that has zero or negative net income for the tax year.

 How long do I need to keep records for the safe harbor?